andrew/ultimate-awesome/README.md

 - [awesome-modernization](https://github.com/modernizing/awesome-modernization) - Awesome legacy system modernization tools. 大型系统分析和改造工具集。.
 - [awesome-ai](https://github.com/MRCIEU/awesome-ai) - Awesome list for all things AI, ML and deep learning.
 - [awesome-services-4-iranian-developers](https://github.com/professormahi/awesome-services-4-iranian-developers) - List of Saas, PaaS, and IaaS Services which is available for Iranian Developers and Startups.
+- [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [awesome-op-cat](https://github.com/scrypt-inc/awesome-op-cat) - A curated list of awesome things related to OP_CAT 🐱 on #bitcoin.
 - [awesome-tic-80](https://github.com/stefandevai/awesome-tic-80) - A curated list of awesome TIC-80 tutorials, resources and useful links.
 - [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.